yazoink/nixos/documentation.md

 ## Lower Level Custom Options

 The options which are not intended for use outside `modules/`.
-The hiigher level custom options are essentially an abstraction for this part of the config.
+The higher level custom options are essentially an abstraction for this part of the config.

 ### bundles.\<bundle>.\<name>.enable